DSprtn/GTFO_VR_Plugin/README.md

 	Remember to bind the menus if they aren't bound in your current input config!

-#### HAMMER
+#### Melee weapons

-	You have to charge the hammer just like in non-VR GTFO.
+	You have to charge any melee weapon just like in non-VR GTFO.
 You can only hit with it while it's charging/charged.
 	Haptics and sound indicate the charging level.
-A flash of light indicates the hammer is 50% charged, and a bigger one indicates it's fully charged.
+A flash of light indicates the weapon is 50% charged, and a bigger one indicates it's fully charged.

 	The flash of light and haptics can be turned off.
-	There is also a config option to use the 'old' VR hammer which swings by itself.
+	There is also a config option to use the 'old' VR melee system which swings by itself.

 #### AIMING